 If, after investigation, the protest is upheld by the committee, the deposit will be returned to the person submitting the protest.
-If, after Texas Longhorn Breeders Association of America 48 investigation, the protest is denied by the committee, the deposit will be retained by the TLBAA.
+If, after investigation, the protest is denied by the committee, the deposit will be retained by the TLBAA.

 PROTEST REVIEWS.
 It is the intent of the TLBAA that all protested animals are not considered in violation based solely on having a protest filed against it.
 The burden of proof will be with the person initiating the protest.
 However, the Protest Committee investigation may implicate others who are party to the rule violations, as well as against the owner of the animal being protested.
 In such cases, those other persons may be subject to sanctions imposed by the Protest Committee.